drocks1234/EgiArcade/README.md

 - Deal button: Start a new round and deal the initial cards
 - Hit button: Request an additional card from the dealer
-- Stand button: Decline any more cards and end your turn
+- Stand button: Decline any more cards, ends your turn

 ### Rock Paper Scissors ✊✋✌️